franciscovillaescusa/Pylians3/documentation/Documentation.md

 delta /= np.mean(delta, dtype=np.float64);  delta -= 1.0
 ```

+Pylians provide more routines to work/create density fields.
+See [here](Density_field.md).

 ## <a id="auto_Pk"></a> Power spectrum
 The ingredients needed to compute the power spectrum are: